 Write down your money goals, both for the short term and the long term.
-That might include things like building an emergency fund to weather this storm, knocking out your credit card debt, helping other people who are struggling with money, starting a nest egg for retirement, sending a kid to college, buying a house, leaving your day job to be your own boss someday, or supporting your parents’ retirement.
+That might include things like building an emergency fund, knocking out your credit card debt, helping other people who are struggling with money, starting a nest egg for retirement, sending a kid to college, buying a house, leaving your day job to be your own boss someday, or supporting your parents’ retirement.

 For each goal, write down some ways it might connect with your top values, or what kinds of values-related things you could do more of if you accomplish it.
 For example, if you value family and you’re struggling to save for emergencies, maybe you frame each deposit into your savings account as a gift to your family’s future financial security.
 Or if you value feminism and want to invest more for your retirement, maybe set a reminder to donate a little to the causes you’re into each time you bump up the autosave on your 401(k).
 Your future, everyone’s future.

 3. Use your values to make meaningful decisions

 Now, you’re ready to start deciding what gets trimmed.

 First, look for small wins that don’t “hurt”

 The easiest way to start saving money is to cut where it’s (more or less) painless.
 For example:

 Start with the places where you’re spending habitually.
 Maybe you always go to one grocery store, but there’s a less expensive one nearby you can try out.